Holyrood Park: Road closures

 HES has the authority to close most roads to motor vehicles when required or requested.
 HES may open or close roads at any time in the interest of safety or maintenance, or to facilitate organised events.

 All roads in the park are closed to vehicles every Saturday and Sunday, with varying summer and winter hours and access to Broad Pavement, Duddingston, and Meadowbank car parks maintained.
 The road network is also closed for many events and holidays during the year: Christmas, Boxing Day, New Years Day, Edinburgh Marathon, marches etc.

 To help close the roads, there are gates at the five motor vehicle entrances: Dukes Walk (north east), Holyrood Gait (north west), Horse Wynd (north west), Holyrood Park Road (south west) and Old Church Lane (south east).

 During the COVID-19 lockdowns, the High Road was closed to motor vehicles at all times.
 This was at first due to the annual toad migration in March and early April, but HES continued the road closure after the toad migration ended.
 The High Road is now closed to motor vehicles except daytime on Tuesdays, Wednesdays, and Thursdays and for the annual toad migration.

+Since March 2026 the Low Road to Duddingston has been closed to vehicular traffic due to potential rock fall from Samson's Ribs.

 Regulations

-As a royal park, Holyrood Park is protected under the framework of the Parks Regulation Act 187 the Parks Regulation (Amendment) Act 1926 and the Parks Regulation (Amendment) Act 1974, the Holyrood Park Regulations 1971 and subsequent amendments.
+As a royal park, Holyrood Park is protected under the framework of the Parks Regulation Act 1872 the Parks Regulation (Amendment) Act 1926 and the Parks Regulation (Amendment) Act 1974, the Holyrood Park Regulations 1971 and subsequent amendments.

 The Holyrood Park Regulations 1971 (SI 1971/593) prohibit: